It’s a bill called the “Fairness Act,” and it claims to stop discrimination. How bad can it really be?

 Q: What could that mean for medical professionals?

-In other states, this has led to legal pressure on doctors and hospitals to participate in or facilitate sex-rejection interventions, even when those actions conflict with their ethical or religious convictions.
+In other states, this has led to legal pressure on doctors and hospitals to participate in or facilitate damaging sex-rejection interventions, even when those actions conflict with their ethical or religious convictions.

 Bathrooms and Locker Rooms